BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/icomoon-essential.md

 ---
-title: Icomoon-Essential
+title: Icomoon Essential
-description: How to install and configure Icomoon-Essential for Blade Icons.
+description: How to install and configure Icomoon Essential for Blade Icons.
-breadcrumbs: [Documentation, Families, Icomoon-Essential]
+breadcrumbs: [Documentation, Families, Icomoon Essential]
 ---

 ## Installation